tajchert/HoloGraphLibrary/README.md

 HoloGraphLibrary
 ================
 Fork of the HoloGraphLibrary by Daniel Nadeau
-#Additionnal features:
+# Additionnal features:
-*Deleted "org.jetbrains.annotations.NotNull" as not needed *Added modification of fill color (holy moly!)
+* Deleted "org.jetbrains.annotations.NotNull" as not needed.
+* Added modification of fill color (holy moly!).